esphome/esphome-docs/components/climate/mitsubishi_itp.rst

 .. note::

     Not all sensors are available on all equipment.
+SEE :ref:`NOTES <sensor_notes>`.

 The Mitsubishi ITP device has several supported sensors that can be added.
 Each sensor must be explicitly added in the config file, and supports the usual sensor options (see: :ref:`config-sensor`).
 The configuration snippet below contains all the basic sensors and a brief description of each.
-SEE :ref:`NOTES <sensor_notes>` FOR ADDITIONAL INFORMATION.

 .. code-block:: yaml